South Carolina pours it on in third quarter to rout Temple in pre-Christmas clash

-In its last game before Christmas, South Carolina gave Dawn Staley an early present — an easy win.
+In its last game before Christmas, South Carolina gave Dawn Staley some early presents — an easy win and lots and lots of 3-pointers.

-With a powerful third quarter and a season-best night from 3-point range, the Gamecocks cruised by Staley’s former team, Temple, for an 88-60 win at Colonial Life Arena.
+With a season-best night from 3-point range, the Gamecocks cruised by Staley’s former team, Temple, for an 88-60 win at Colonial Life Arena.

-In the first five minutes of the game, there were five lead changes as South Carolina (7-4) connected on its first three 3-point attempts, but Temple tallied eight second-chance points off superior rebounding, at one point owning a 7-1 edge on the boards.
+USC (7-4) connected on 15 3-pointers, just two shy of the program record and one off the highest mark under Staley.
+Nine came in the third quarter, when Carolina exploded for a 27-6 run that buried the Owls for good.

-In the latter half of the quarter, however, the Gamecocks went on a 12-3 to take a double-digit lead, fueled by better rebounding and a breakneck pace up and down the floor, as Temple went cold from the field.
+“Our 3 percentage has clearly not been where it needs to be for us, so when it’s falling, we’re all just happy for each other, and it just keeps flowing the energy, it spreads,” redshirt junior guard Te’a Cooper said.

 $20 for 365 Days of Unlimited Digital Access